GIS and Spatial Data Center Workshop Series

-The Libraries frequently offer in-person workshops during the semester.
+The Libraries frequently offer virtual workshops during the semester.
 These workshops are open to anyone, but priority registration is given to University of Maryland faculty, staff, and students.

 Introduction to GIS